 About this Website

 This site is for anyone who wants to know what it is to observe and photograph all kinds of artificial satellites from Earth with (backyard) telescopes.
 Over the past decade I have produced a lot of telescopic images of spacecraft in orbit including commissioned work and free work.
-Throughout the years, the images were used for different purposes ranging from internal purposes to publications on websites and books to television shows.This website presents 10 years of active spacecraft imaging and shows a selection of my best projects.
-The site is constructed in such a way that it can be used both as a guide to spacecraft imaging and for anyone who just wants to know what it is to observe objects like the Space Shuttle, astronauts, lost planetary spacecraft with telescopes from the backyard.
+Throughout the years, the images were used for different purposes ranging from internal purposes to publications on websites and books to television shows.This website presents more then a decade of active spacecraft imaging and shows a selection of my best projects.
+The site is constructed in such a way that it can be used both as a guide to spacecraft imaging and for anyone who just wants to know what it is to observe objects like the Space Shuttle, active satellites or rocket debris with telescopes from the backyard.
 Please note that this website is not just a summary of all of my spacecraft imaging work produced over the years, but it is a display of only my very best free work in this area.

 About the Author

-Contact address for inquiries and work assignments: E-mail: email@example.com
+Contact address for inquiries and assignments: E-mail: email@example.com

 A brief History into Satellite Photography